 Agricultural Business Management

-Each year, more than 2,000 Oregon State undergraduate students are involved in research with professors and graduate students on real issues confronting society today.
+Each year, more than 2,000 undergraduates participate in research with professors and graduate students, examining real issues that confront society today.
 Research projects are especially valuable if you plan to attend graduate school or if your career will involve laboratory work.
 Check with your major professors about available research opportunities.